 Branded hashtags are an effective way to spread the word about your business, find content posted about your company, and build a community around your brand.
 In fact, 70% of the most popular hashtags on Instagram are created by businesses, according to a study by Simply Measured.

-For instance, Fashion Nova, an online retailer, uses the hashtag #NovaBabe as a key piece of their Instagram marketing strategy.
+For instance, Fashion Nova, an online retailer, promotes the hashtag #NovaBabe as a key piece of their Instagram marketing strategy.